The difference between growth and scaling and why it matters

 Growth and scaling

-It may seem that in today's corporate environment, a very few concepts are of greater importance than growth.
-Even the oldest of players on the stock market are evaluated based on their quarterly growth rates, and failing to deliver can have disastrous consequences for any entrprise.
+It may seem that in today’s corporate environment, very few concepts are of greater importance than growth.
+Even the oldest players on the stock market are evaluated based on their quarterly growth rates, and failing to deliver can have disastrous consequences for any enterprise.

 However, there is a significant focus on scale among younger businesses, notably startups.